pattern

 the action of spreading information or news

-Ex: Digital platforms have revolutionized dissemination of artistic creations , allowing artists to reach a global audience .
+Ex: Digital platforms have revolutionized the dissemination of artistic creations , allowing artists to reach a global audience .

 daily words